 - Description

-- Shortcuts are migrated if the target file exists within same shared drive and if the target file has been successfully migrated to destination.
+- Shortcuts are migrated if the target file exists within the same shared drive and if the target file has been successfully migrated to the destination.

 - Shortcuts are to be migrated as a subsequent migration step, after migrating all relevant documents & permissions.

-- Shared Drive settings are migrated with advanced option MigrateSharedDriveSettings=1
+- Shared Drive settings are migrated with the advanced option MigrateSharedDriveSettings=1

-- Minor revisions available for Google proprietary format files are not migrated.
+- Minor revisions are available for Google proprietary format files that have not been migrated.

-- Shortcuts will not be migrated if target file doesn’t exist at the destination or if the target file is not located within same shared drive.
+- Shortcuts will not be migrated if the target file doesn’t exist at the destination or if the target file is not located within the same shared drive.

 - Metadata limitations:

-- Creator & Modified by metadata are not migrated.
-Impersonated user for destination will be reflected as creator & last modifier
+- Creator and Modified by metadata are not migrated.
+The impersonated user for the destination will be reflected as the creator and last modifier.

 -

-MigrationWiz project line item setup currently doesn’t support shared drives name with emojis (source or destination).
-Such shared drives, even if they are imported through our Autodiscover feature will not reflect the emojis on line item.
-Such line items will fail migration in verify credentials.
+MigrationWiz project line item setup currently doesn’t support shared drive names with emojis (source or destination).
+Such shared drives, even if they are imported through our Autodiscover feature will not reflect the emojis on the line item.
+Such line items will fail migration in verifying credentials.

 -

-We recommend to rename such shared drives (removing emojis) before setting up line item in MigrationWiz project.
+We recommend renaming such shared drives (removing emojis) before setting up line items in the MigrationWiz project.

 -